Intelligent-Silicon/Solar-Panel-Invertors/repair.md

 ### Spare Parts

-The [Installation Manual of the Inverter SB 2500HF-30](https://www.inbalance-energy.co.uk/datasheets_downloads/SunnyBoy/sb2000-3000hf_installation_manual.pdf) also lists "Accessories" Page 93 which are also known as "Wearable" parts, to avoid people getting the mistaken belief this is a low risk job.
+The [Installation Manual of the Inverter SB 2500HF-30](https://www.inbalance-energy.co.uk/datasheets_downloads/SunnyBoy/sb2000-3000hf_installation_manual.pdf) also lists "Accessories" Page 93 which are also known as "Wearable" parts, to avoid people getting the mistaken belief this is a low risk job that involves consumables like replacing the inkjet or laser toner in a printer.

 The manual also provides guidance on how to test the SMA inverter (Failure Search).
 Any competent person is capable of doing this if they can read and write, because the manual tells you how to safely shutdown the inverter, break it apart and start it back up so there is no guess work.
 You just need the right tools because nobody wants this to happen....